The Familiar

 “That sounds like a threat.”

-“Oh, yes, I’m going to snap my fingers and New Bingham will collapse, because that’s how magic works, isn’t it?”
-He snapped his fingers.
-Both of the policemen flinched, then scowled.
+“Oh, yes, I’m going to snap my fingers and New Bingham will collapse, because that’s how magic works, doesn’t it?”
+He snapped his fingers, and both of the policemen flinched, then scowled.

-“Enough of this,” the quieter one said, stepping forward.
+“Enough of this,” the quieter policeman said, stepping forward.

 The coyote howled.
 All three of them paused, looking at her.
 As the howl finished, the coyote wavered like a heat mirage and disappeared.

-The mirage solidified into the coyote—now incredibly, impossibly, huge, almost filling the horizon.
-Jeve couldn’t easily estimate just how big she was, but when she lifted a paw and set it back down on a house, the house disappeared completely in a thunderous crash, entirely flattened.
+Another heat mirage shimmered some distance away, and it filled their vision, solidifying into the coyote—impossibly huge.
+Jeve couldn’t easily estimate just how big she was, but as she lifted a paw and set it back down on a house, the house disappeared completely in a thunderous crash, entirely flattened.

 As was the next.
 And the next.
 And the next.